AdobeDocs/experience-platform.en/help/segmentation/ui/segment-builder.md

 ---
 keywords: Experience Platform;home;popular topics;Segmentation Service;segmentation;segmentation service;user guide;ui guide;segmentation ui guide;segment builder;Segment builder;
 solution: Experience Platform
-title: Segmentation Service Segment Builder user guide
+title: Segment Builder UI Guide
 topic: ui guide
-description: Segment Builder provides a rich workspace that allows you to interact with Profile data elements.
+description: The Segment Builder in the Adobe Experience Platform UI provides a rich workspace that allows you to interact with Profile data elements.
 The workspace provides intuitive controls for building and editing rules, such as drag-and-drop tiles used to represent data properties.
 ---

-# [!DNL Segment Builder] UI guide
+# [!DNL Segment Builder]

 [!DNL Segment Builder] provides a rich workspace that allows you to interact with [!DNL Profile] data elements.
 The workspace provides intuitive controls for building and editing rules, such as drag-and-drop tiles used to represent data properties.